tshrinivasan/OCR4wikisource/README.md

 #Note
-This program is evolvng heavily.
+This program is evolving heavily.
-Currently having issues with the Empty pages in the PDF files.
+Always use the latest version.

-Will fix it soon.
+Feel free to report any errors in the issues section.

 # OCR4wikisource